SYSTEMS IN ACTION · The Handler

 Not by clean performance.
 By preemption.

-The physical tour is long.
-The explanations of institutional history are exhaustive.
+The physical tour is long and tiring.
+The explanations of institutional history as they lead the auditors through room after room and building after building are exhaustive.
 The visible areas of the dog-and-pony show are immaculate.
 The pace belongs to the host.
 The lunch is heavy, chosen by the facility, timed at their discretion.
 By midafternoon, the auditors are tired, overfed, and cognitively softened with little remaining time for the audit.

 Then come the hand-fed findings: minor defects, already internally known, already narratively contained, paired with the comforting promise that they will be fixed by next quarter, or by whatever deadline makes the report feel real enough to file.